Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 Agustus 2025 03.28.39 UTC
+- WIB: Rabu, 20 Agustus 2025 04.25.35 UTC
-- WITA: Rabu, 20 Agustus 2025 04.28.39 UTC
+- WITA: Rabu, 20 Agustus 2025 05.25.35 UTC
-- WIT: Rabu, 20 Agustus 2025 05.28.39 UTC
+- WIT: Rabu, 20 Agustus 2025 06.25.35 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: inspirational
+Kategori: funny